Introduction to Filmmaking

 In a nutshell

-Study at our state-of-the-art digital media campus at MediaCityUK, surrounded by professional film producers and broadcasters
+- Study at our state-of-the-art digital media campus at MediaCityUK, in close proximity to professional film producers and broadcasters

 This is for you if...